 In this Campus as a Lab for Sustainability project, we aim to employ a framework that uses a UAS platform to audit the building envelopes of South Campus buildings as a testbed for automated campus building inspections later.

-Tarek Rakha (PI), Senem Velipasalar (co-PI) and Anja Pajevic.
+Tarek Rakha (PI), Senem Velipasalar (co-PI), Anja Pajevic and Rasan Taher.
 Previously: Alice Gorodetsky and Amanda Liberty.